croner-i-web/progression-framework/frameworks/engineering/frontend.md

       - level: 4
         criteria:
           - "Considered an authority on FE tech in general and our platforms"
-          - "Core team member able to lead improvements in how the team operates"
+          - "A core team member able to lead improvements in how the team operates"
           - "Focus on NFRs, will ensure this essential background stuff is done"